Westbury-on-Severn 1.2 miles.

 A little further afield, discover the beautiful Malvern Hills, Black Mountains and Brecon Beacon National Park.

 This is a heart warming holiday home, not to be missed.

-Five bedrooms: 2 x super king-size double, 1 x twin, 1 x twin (zip/link, can be super king-size double on request), 1 x ground floor twin (zip/link, can be king-size double on request).
+Five bedrooms: 2 x super king-size double (one with shower, basin and WC), 1 x twin, 1 x twin (zip/link, can be super king-size double on request), 1 x ground floor twin (zip/link, can be king-size double on request).
 Bathroom with bath, shower over, basin and WC.
 Ground floor shower room with shower, basin and WC.
 Ground floor cloakroom with basin and WC.
 Kitchen with dining area (seats 10).
 Utility.
 Sitting room with woodburner.